-Working Group Chair Advisory Committee
+WG Chair Advisory Committee

-The 802.15 WG Chair Advisory Committee (AC) functions as the coordinating body supporting the WG Chair in formulations of policy and the performance of his duties.
-The 802.15 AC has no voting procedures or policies.
+The WG Chair Advisory Committee (AC) functions as the coordinating body supporting the WG Chair in formulations of policy and the performance of his duties.
+The AC has no voting procedures or policies.
 The intent is to have the 802.15 AC operate in a consultative manner.
-The 802.15 AC may meet during 802.15 interim and plenary sessions and by telecon between sessions as determined by the WG Chair.
+TheAC may meet during 802.15 interim and plenary sessions and by telecon between sessions as determined by the WG Chair.